concept-lab/mpdb2xyzr/README.md

 The script automatically creates a *results* folder containing a sub-folder named as the structure name (same as the mpdb and pqr filename).
 Within this folder a folder containing all xyzr frames.
 Frames are numbered from 1 to max_frame with leading zeros padding.

+## References
+A. Raffo, L. Gagliardi, U. Fugacci, L. Sagresti, S. Grandinetti, G. Brancato S. Biasotti, W. Rocchia.
+"Chanalyzer: a computational geometry approach for the analysis of protein channel shape and dynamics", under review at Frontiers in Molecular Biosciences, 2022.